umargithub/Javascript-Notes/content/posts/object-methods.md

 ---
-title: 'Object Methods and the 'This' Keyword'
+title: 'Object Methods and the This Keyword'
 date: 2021-01-18T01:30:05+05:30
 draft: false
 ---